rodfernando/learning-git/README.md

 # learning-git

-## This repo is used to learn how to use github from amigoscode
+## This repo is used to learn how to use git and github from amigoscode course.

 http://amigoscode.com/courses/git-github